Table of Contents

 Here are some of the requirements that your business must meet:

-- You would not sell the same products which you were selling in the first account.
+• You would not sell the same products that you were selling in the first account.

 Closing an Amazon Seller Account